kent-lee/pixiv-scraper/README.md

 # Pixiv Scraper

 This is my personal project created to download images from [Pixiv](https://www.pixiv.net/) website.
 The program will grab the original resolution images, including images in manga and ugoira, from specified users to specified download directory.
-In the download directory, the program will create and name subdirectories using the user IDs, then save artworks to the corresponding subdirectories.
-For each artwork, the file modification time are set in order from newest to oldest so that the files can be sorted by modified date.
-Lastly, when running this program, it will check each user directory to see if an update is needed such that only new uploads will be downloaded.

-Note that if you want to download R-18 contents, you need to change `Viewing restriction` in your Pixiv account `User settings`.
-Also note that the function `user_artworks()` does not require login, but will not retrieve all of the images.
-The reasons for this are: (1) the R-18 content will be filtered out.
-(2) the AJAX response does not provide all of the illustration IDs if not logged in.
-Therefore, it is recommended to register an account.

 ![alt text](doc/download.gif?raw=true "download")

 ![alt text](doc/result.png?raw=true "result")

-## Features
+## Overview

-- simple Pixiv API
-- multi-threaded
-- downloads all artworks (illustrations + manga) and bookmarks of given user IDs
-- updates all artworks (illustrations + manga) and bookmarks of given user IDs
+- when running program, only new uploads will be downloaded
-- categorizes downloaded contents in subdirectories
+- downloaded artworks are categorized by authors
-- sets downloaded file modification in order from newest to oldest such that they can be sorted by modified date
+- modification time of each artwork is set according to upload order

+## Note

+- if you want to download R-18 contents, you need to change `Viewing restriction` in your Pixiv account `User settings`
+- only tested on Windows 10, Ubuntu 18.04, and Manjaro 18.0.4

 ## Instructions